harendra-kumar/concise-haskell/libs/template-haskell.rst

 Quasiquotation for Arbitrary DSLs
 ---------------------------------

+Quasi-quotation allows patterns and expressions to be written using programmer-defined concrete syntax; the motivation behind the extension and several examples are documented in “Why It’s Nice to be Quoted: Quasiquoting for Haskell” (Proc Haskell Workshop 2007).

+Quasiquotation appeared in GHC 6.9 and is enabled with the QuasiQuotes language option (-XQuasiQuotes on the command line or {-# LANGUAGE  QuasiQuotes #-} in a source file).

 There are many cases when it would be useful to have an object language that is different from the metalanguage.
 The canonical example of a metaprogram is a compiler, which typically